 - Specify an Embargo Period.
 By their own choosing or upon request from a publisher, a campus author will be granted an embargo/delay of access.
 To do so, the campus author completes a waiver/embargo form, available at the SUNY Oneonta open access website, specifying the embargo period (usually 6 or 12 months).

 - Choose a License.
-At the time of deposit, campus authors may choose whether to share their work under one of the available Creative Commons licenses, some of which allow commercial reuse and some of which do not (https://creativecommons.org/licenses/), or to maintain a standard copyright, bearing in mind that the college is exercising the sharing license granted by this policy.
+At the time of deposit, campus authors may choose whether to share their work under one of the available Creative Commons licenses, some of which allow commercial reuse and some of which do not (https://creativecommons.org/licenses/), or to maintain a standard copyright, bearing in mind that the institution is exercising the sharing license granted by this policy.

 - Obtain an Addendum.
 Although not necessary, a campus author may request an addendum for each article to be provided to the publisher at the time of signing an author agreement.
 Addenda can be requested via the SUNY Oneonta open access website.